ridvanmsl/tarsau/README.md

 - Validate input file formats and handle errors gracefully.
 - Create the archive file in the specified format.
 - Implement extraction of files from the archive with correct permissions.
--
--

--The project requires careful handling of file operations, error checking, and adherence to the specified file format.
+The project requires careful handling of file operations, error checking, and adherence to the specified file format.
 Collaboration and version control using GitHub are also integral to the development process.